 - 11.1 The new trainee instructor must be a participant in the Induction and Simulator Courses for a period of one week each.
 These are attendance and revision courses.
+In addition, the trainee instructor is required to pass an online exam for both these courses.
 It is expected that they will study and revise (if necessary) the DP training manual before delivering any of the courses. - 11.2 The new trainee instructor will thereafter participate in the delivery of an Induction Course as a co-instructor (under the supervision of an experienced training instructor) and a Simulator Course, (under the supervision of an experienced training instructor).
-Each course will be of one week's duration. - 11.3 The new trainee instructor must then be internally assessed by the training instructor for the four courses (two attendance courses and the two delivered as co-instructors), based on the table of competences and methodologies for those courses. - 11.4 After the above assessment, the new trainee instructor shall deliver one Simulator Course independently, under the observation of the training instructor.
-This will be for one week and shall also be assessed by the training instructor. - 11.5 The training instructor is considered a person who has been previously approved by the NI and has taught minimum 8 courses, of which at least 2 would be Induction Courses and remaining 6 can be a mix of other accredited courses over a period of 18 months. - 11.6 The training of the new trainee instructor shall be undertaken in the same simulator equipment installed at the training centre where the trainee instructor will eventually conduct courses. - 11.7 The new trainee instructor shall be re-assessed by the training instructor and if approved, then the training centre must send the new trainee instructor's documents to the NI for approval.
-The documents are: - Copy of NI DP Certificate - Copy of instructor's CV - Copy of teaching certificate - Copy of NI DP logbook with evidence of the above minimum experience requirements from the date of NI DP Certificate issuance - Copy of each instructor's training programme properly dated and signed off by training centre/training DP instructor. - 11.8 A written record of all the above training with dates that each phase is completed and signatures of training instructors who have overseen the trainee instructor should be kept in a file.
-The records shall be sent to the NI for approval by completing the Relevant Training Programme Tables.
+Each course will be of one week's duration. - 11.3 The new trainee instructor must then be internally assessed by the training instructor for the four courses (two attendance courses and the two delivered as co-instructors), based on the table of competences and methodologies for those courses. - 11.4 After the above assessments, the new trainee instructor shall deliver one Simulator Course independently, under the observation of the training instructor.
+This will be for one week and shall also be assessed by the training instructor. - 11.5 The training instructor is considered a person who has been previously approved by The NI and has taught minimum eight courses, of which at least two would be Induction Courses and remaining six can be a mix of other accredited courses over a period of 18 months. - 11.6 The training of the new trainee instructor shall be undertaken in the same simulator equipment installed at the training centre where the trainee instructor will eventually conduct courses. - 11.7 The new trainee instructor shall be re-assessed by the training instructor and, if approved, the training centre must send the new trainee instructor's documents to The NI for approval.
+The documents are:

+- Copy of NI DP Certificate. - Copy of instructor's CV. - Copy of teaching certificate. - Copy of NI DP logbook with evidence of the above minimum experience requirements from the date of NI DP Certificate issuance. - Copy of the instructor's training programme properly dated and signed off by training centre/training DP instructor. - 11.8 A written record of all the above training with dates that each phase is completed and signatures of training instructors who have overseen the trainee instructor should be kept on file.
+The records shall be sent to The NI for approval by completing the relevant training programme tables. - 11.9 The NI will issue an approval letter subject to an interview with the instructor to test the knowledge on a case-by-case basis.